Posted by Reyna Estrada in M/I Homes Culture, Home Building Industry

 For some, construction is a lifelong dream.
 For others, it’s a path they discover along the way.
 Lexi Steinmetz, a Construction Manager in Tampa, didn’t plan on a career in construction at all.
 She was working toward a nursing license when the pandemic changed everything.

 “Construction was not part of my long-term goal initially.
 COVID is what really pushed me into it.
 I realized I liked the problem-solving aspect and the daily change of scenery.
-What started out as a backup plan turned into something I genuinely enjoy.”
+What started as a backup plan turned into something I genuinely enjoy.”

 Nearly four years later, she’s built a career she loves; one defined by constant movement, new challenges, and meaningful interactions with homeowners.